 You know that moment at a wedding when the DJ invites all the married people onto the dance floor for a slow dance.
-Then he say something like, “If you’ve been married less than 1 year, please leave the floor.”
-A few moments later, “If you’ve been married less than 3 years, please leave the floor.”
+Then he says something like, “If you’ve been married less than one year, please leave the floor.”
+A few moments later, “If you’ve been married less than three years, please leave the floor.”

-Then there’s just the one couple.
-Married 62 years or something.
+Then there’s just the one couple — married 62 years.
 Their dance is creaky and off-balance, but still, everyone applauds.
 We cheer and say something like, “Wow!
 That’s unbelievable.”

 This is the primary task of the new couple just starting out.
 Get to know your partner.
 I promise you, there is, and always will be, more that you don’t know about your partner than you do.
 Another way of saying this is you can always get to know your partner better.
 Make it a priority over the lifetime of your relationship.

 Dr. Gottman’s term for getting to know your partner’s world is called Build Love Maps.
 Think of it this way: When you choose to spend your life with someone, you hand them a map to your inner world.
 Your inner world is, of course, quite complex including the memories of your past, the details of your present, your hopes for the future.
 It includes your deepest fears and your grandest dreams.
 But the map you hand your partner is a pencil sketch.

 The task for new couples is to intentionally be adding details to that map.
 It needs scale, direction, a legend.
 Over the course of a lifetime, you will be constantly adding landmarks, texture, and color.
 A detailed Love Map brings perspective to the twists and turns that inevitably enter a marriage.
 It’s critical that you prioritize this effort early.
 Dr. Gottman notes in The Seven Principles for Making Marriage Work that “if you don’t start off with a deep knowledge of each other, it’s easy for your marriage to lose its way when your lives shift so suddenly and dramatically.”